matthewhartstonge/rancheros-box/README.md

 # RancherOS Box

 Seeks to keep up to date with RancherOS releases.

+*I am looking for a maintainer as I have moved to Kubernetes via minikube*

 The default SSH Key has been set up for `vagrant ssh` to allow hacking via the the shell script provisioner.